 They used their experience to create a heavy passenger and cargo quad-copter.
 After three years, in 2019, they completed their design for a heavy passenger and cargo VTOL aircraft.
 This is how the Moscow Team was born.
 The company is looking for investors.

-The company named their aircraft the Kamchatka Peninsula which is one of the most beautiful, remote and difficult to places to get to in the world.
+The company named their aircraft the Kamchatka Peninsula after one of the most beautiful, remote and difficult to places to get to in the world.
 There are no roads from the Peninsula to the rest of the world and there is semi-regular air service to the Kamchatka.
 As of 2010, they estimate their are over 322,000 people who live on the Peninsula.

 The AI Kamchatka hybrid-electric VTOL aircraft has four rotating ducted propeller housings, with two sets of propellers in each duct, each propeller powered by its own electric motor.
-All propellers are independently controlled for better flight stability in normal or gusty wind conditions. the aircraft is powered by a gas-turbine engine, has an emergency set of batteries, a fixed high wing for forward flight.
+All propellers are independently controlled for better flight stability in normal or gusty wind conditions.
+The aircraft is powered by a gas-turbine engine, has an emergency set of batteries, and a fixed high wing for forward flight.

 The aircraft can be flown manually or autonomously.
 The AI in the name does mean Artificial Intelligence.
 AI Kamchatka is not only a VTOL aircraft, it is a robot, an "airborne AI" that can analyze and respond to all flying parameters, weather, terrain, traffic, flight parameters, other aircraft, communications with ATC and more.